-We propose some basic isometric exercises, adapted to start from the lowest level and be able to progress to the final position
+We propose you some basic isometric exercises, adapted to start from the lowest level and be able to progress to the final position

 Our proposal is based on basic isometric exercises, adapted to start from the lowest level and be able to progress to the final position.
-Before we start, we give you four basic tips for the correct execution of these exercises:
+Before we start, we give you four basic tips for correct execution of these exercises:

 Support one of your forearms with the elbow aligned with the vertical of the shoulder.
 It supports the external lateral of one foot placing the other one on this one.
 Elevate your hip while maintaining a diagonal from your head to your feet.
 Stretch your free arm towards the ceiling.
 Initiation variant: supports one or both knees

 Face up, support your hands on the vertical of the shoulders, with the fingers forward or outwards.
 Support the back of the heels and raise the hips to form a diagonal from the chest to the feet.
 Initiation variant: supports the sole of the feet.

 In quadruped, support hands and knees at a right angle to the shoulders and hips, respectively.
 Stretch the opposite leg and arm and maintain the posture without arching the lower back.
 Initiation variant: starts with minimal elevation and progresses to horizontal

 Rest your hands on the floor with a width similar to your shoulders, in line with the shoulders.
 Support the balls of your feet keeping your legs together.
 Keep your eyes towards the ground with the neck in extension of the spine.
 Initiation variant: supports the knees.

 Consistency in training is the basis for progression, so include your routine at least 3 days a week and gain performance through your core.